David Goldman, Teacher

 The Hillsdale College Alaska cruise aimed to educate, and so it did.
 I learned more from David Goldman about Erdoğan, Turkey and the Middle East in an hour than from anything I’ve read over the last five years.

 David Goldman, a New York economist, is a columnist for First Things magazine and writes under the name “Spengler” for Asia Times Online.
 Previously he was the global head of credit strategy for Credit Suisse, and head of fixed income research at Bank of America.
 In addition to his journalism and financial work, he was a regular on CNBC’s The Kudlow Report (before Mr. Kudlow got a job in Washington).

 Goldman’s latest book is entitled, How Civilizations Die (and Why Islam is Dying Too).
-I tried to buy it on the spot, but so heavy were sales that I had to order a copy.
 I haven’t yet read it, so I will quote what learned people say:

 “David Goldman muses on population trends and religion with a breathtaking depth, originality, and panache.
 Some of his startling but documented predictions: Europe is in its death throes.
 Muslim demographic collapse will undercut Islamic triumphalism.
 The United States and Israel will emerge triumphant.
 And that’s just the start.” —Daniel Pipes, President of the Middle East Forum and Taube Distinguished Visiting Fellow at the Hoover Institution of Stanford University

 “Goldman has explored the political implications of demography with rare insight [to produce] a mind-expanding peek into the likely political future of our planet.” —Mary Ann Glendon, Learned Hand Professor of Law, Harvard University